 It’s hot out there!

 In more ways than one, but even though fires are burning with more heat waves on the radar, there are still a few places to go and cool off if need be.
-From mountain tops to air-conditioned heaven, catching a breeze is easy aqui en Taos, if you know where to go
+From mountain tops to air-conditioned heaven, catching a breeze is easy aqui en Taos, if you know where to go.
+If going out to certain areas to cool off isn’t your thing and you’d rather stay at home indoors, then getting in touch with someone similar to one hour heating & air conditioning (if you reside in the area) could be a better solution.

 My top choice for a quick cool off, is to hit the Cellar before shopping at Cid’s.
 If you’ve been driving around, running errands, it’s pure heaven stepping into their year round frosty temperatures.
 Take your time perusing their great selection of organic and bio-dynamic wines, along with their exceptional selection of spirits and brews.
 Ask questions.
 The staff is super helpful and really do know their stuff.
 The attention to detail is reflected in the great service.
 Grab a bottle of rose’ to put on ice at home, and you’ll be chillin’. thecellar

 For a dip in a cool pool, there’s no better place to take kids during the summer than the Quail Ridge/Tennis Ranch.
 FIT run a Summer Camp there which is well attended and monitored by the great hand’s on staff at the pool with the kids.
 But there are plenty of young mothers with children and grandmothers, including myself, who come with their grand kids.The place is cleaned daily and really has a great, understated vibe.
 I have been taking kids there for decades, it’s a Taos institution.
 Pack a picnic and plan on spending the afternoon.
 The kids will be occupied and you can catch a few rays.
 There’s a membership fee but they do offer a day rate.
+My kids visit the Dallas Tennis court and love it, so I knew they would love this place too!
 Oh, and tennis anyone? quailridge

 All of our great museums from the Blumenschein to Martinez Hacienda (Taos Historic Museums) to the venerable Harwood and Couse properties, the divine Millicent Rogers, the treasured Fechin, infamous Kit Carson, Bent, Dunn and the rest of the Old West, encapsulated here in these galleries and rooms dedicated to beauty and memory., are cool.
 A great way to spend a blistering day getting to know a little more about the rich cultural heritage and history of Taos. taosmuseums